-A paper from The Pricing Society reports that 30 to 35 percent of companies adopt cost-based pricing de facto because they’re not aware of the alternatives.
-Tiered pricing is the alternative in this context.
+A paper from The Pricing Society reports that 30-35% of companies adopt cost-based pricing because they’re not aware of the alternatives.
+Tiered pricing is the most accessible alternative for most businesses.

 Let’s imagine you own a lumber yard that offers quantity discounts.
 You charge $10 for a sheet of plywood with an acquisition cost of $6.
 The price drops to $9.50 if the customer purchases more than 20 sheets.
-If that customer is then persuaded to buy 25 sheets because of the discount, total revenue rises from $80 to $87.50 while profit margin shrinks from 66 percent to 58 percent respectively.
+If that customer is persuaded to buy 25 sheets because of the discount, total revenue rises from $80 to $87.50 while profit margin shrinks from 66% to 58%.

-As another example, electrical distributors might offer bulk discounts on switchplates, offering price breaks as more units are purchased.
-Theoretically, greater sales volume compensates for lower margins as overall quantities increase in number.
+As another example, electrical distributors might offer bulk discounts on switchplates, with price breaks as more units are purchased.
+Theoretically, greater sales volume compensates for lower margins as overall quantity of sales increases.

-With the power and complexity of tiered pricing in mind, you don’t want to create a paradox of choice for customers when marketing services.
+But with tiered pricing, you don’t want to create a paradox of choice for customers when marketing services.
 This concept exhibits how customers who must work harder to make a buying decision often end up not purchasing anything at all.
-Attempting to sort through the benefits and features of 10 packages rather than three, for instance, may result in both a confused and lost prospect.
+Attempting to sort through the benefits and features of 10 packages rather than three, for instance, may result in a confused and lost prospect.

-Software development and sales organizations structure tiered pricing subscription models to interest users drawn in by a manageable monthly fee for standard services.
-As time passes and needs change, subscribers may upgrade to a pricier package, boosting revenue for the seller.
+Software development and sales organizations frequently offer tiered pricing subscription models as well.
+They use a manageable monthly fee for standard services to initially hook users.
+As time passes and a customer’s needs change, they may upgrade to a pricier package, boosting revenue for the seller.

 Look no further than Comcast to witness how tiered pricing works in practice.
 The cable TV provider offers new customers a bottom-tier package that includes about 10 channels for a $30 monthly fee.
-Upgrade to a premium package for $60 per month and receive 140 channels with one premium channel such as HBO or Cinemax.
-Pull out all the stops for an ultra package and you might expect to pay greater than $1,000 annually for every available channel under the sun of the telecommunications giant’s universe.
+Upgrade to a premium package for $60 per month and receive 140 channels with one premium channel like HBO or Cinemax.
+Pull out all the stops for an ultra package and you might expect to pay greater than $1,000 annually for every channel under the sun.

 Every pricing model has its pros and cons.
 The key to finding which one works best for your business involves forecasting sales figures and adjusting profit margins to yield results for various scenarios.
-Without such models, the trial-and-error method could prove time-consuming and costly when theory eventually gives way to practice.
-Business management software has all the tools you need to test the water in the market before you dive in.
+Take your time, crunch numbers till it hurts, and think long and hard about the impact a price shift could have on current and potential customers.